 Yet Ze’ev recognizes the importance not just of the research itself, but also the necessity of effectively explaining Novocure’s technology – which bridges physics and biology – to researchers of various scientific backgrounds.

-“For many people, the concept of an electric field is abstract,” said Ze’ev.
+“For many people, the concept of an electric field is abstract,” Ze’ev said.
 “It’s not easy for everyone to comprehend the physics and theory behind it.
 We’re always developing new tools to educate people.”

 Those efforts have begun to bear fruit as more outside institutions have taken notice of the TTFields technology and started to study it in the last several years.

-According to Ze’ev, “Additional research, whether done internally or externally, will help inform our therapy and could result in better outcomes for patients.”
+“Additional research, whether done internally or externally, will help inform our therapy and could result in better outcomes for patients,” he said.

-“I like that science involves exploring new territory and doing new things,” said Ze’ev.
+“I like that science involves exploring new territory and doing new things,” he said.

 clinical trialsOur mechanism of action is broadly applicable across a variety of solid tumors.